 Let’s look at another example, more short-term in nature.

 This chart looks at the last few days of price action.
-But notice how the chart shows that AUD and CAD starting pushing higher as the CHF and JPY dropped.
+But notice how the chart shows that AUD and CAD started pushing higher as the CHF and JPY dropped.
 That alerts to some trade possibilities, potentially buying AUD/CHF or CAD/JPY, for example.

 And we can see how this played out in the AUDJPY.
 Nice strong uptrend, until we start to AUD start to fall off on the right side of the chart.

-More recently on the currency index chart, we can see that the CAD is falling the last couple days, and the GBP has been stronger.
+More recently on the currency index chart, we can see that the CAD is falling the last couple of days, and the GBP has been stronger.

 Nice uptrend in the GBP/CAD, and a recent consolidation.

 This may seem “coincident” like they are just happening together.
 And they are!
-But the point is the currency index chart and can help you zero in on where to look for trades, and see which pairs are trending.
+But the point is the currency index chart can help you zero in on where to look for trades, and see which pairs are trending.

 Focus on the currencies making the biggest moves, and leave the rest.
 If something is flat, better to leave it alone.